 Resources for Future/Current Fellows:

 We offer the below assistance to support you while you’re in school.
 Please contact your academic counselor for more information on how to apply.
-Our academic support scholarships are closed for the semester, please check back in January 2017.

 Looking for scholarships?
 Reviews.com spent over 200 hours researching the best search platforms to bring you their amazing resource!
 Click here to find the best scholarship opportunities for your educational journey!

 Join us at our monthly events to meet with other students, mentors, community leaders, and CCF staff.

 CCF events are developed with care to ensure we provide students and community members with important information, inspiring panel discussions, advocacy education, celebration, and of course a strong support network.
 Please remember to RSVP for events that request it, the instructions are easy to follow and it ensures that everyone is able to participate!
 Have you participated or worked at our student events before?
 We could use your help!
 Ask your counselor or the program staff how you can get involved.